esterkimx/mpvsync/README.md

 Prerequisites
 -------------
-The plugin uses luasocket library for Lua 5.2.
-On many popular Linux distributions it could be found in the package `lua-socket`.
-E.g. on Ubuntu run `
+The plugin uses *luasocket* library for Lua version 5.2.
+On many popular Linux distributions it could be found in the `lua-socket` package.
+E.g. on Ubuntu run
 ```
 # apt-get install lua-socket
 ```